-2. Understand that she’s not going anywhere (unless I push her away)
+2. Understand that your spouse isn’t going anywhere (unless you push them away)

-- This one is admittedly a challenge as some of the most important people in my early life did indeed go away.
-But I get it; she’s here and has been here 10 years.
+- This one is admittedly a challenge for me as some of the most important people in my early life did indeed go away.
+But I get it; she’s here and has been here 13+ years.
 If she were leaving it would have already happened

-- But I also need to recognize that my insecurities could potentially be one of the biggest strains on our relationship if left unchecked or if I don’t focus on improving them (which I am)
+- But it’s also important to recognize that insecurities can potentially be one of the biggest strains on a relationship if left unchecked

 3. Don’t read into her behavior or silence

-4. Giving her space when she needs it
+4. Giving them space when they need it

 - We all need space, time to ourselves and time with our friends where we aren’t a parent or a spouse and we’re just “us”